-There’s a few creative ways to include friends and family.
+There are a few creative ways to include friends and family.
 Before we dive in let’s talk a little about this difficult situation.
 Choosing to elope means that you are choosing to prioritize celebrating your marriage in your way instead of someone else’s way.
 And that’s so exciting!
 And you can still value and respect your parents, family, and friends while eloping.
 It might take them some time to respect your wishes if they’ve dreamt of attending a big wedding, but eloping is realizing your dreams, not theirs!
 So how would you include them?

 You can literally invite them!
 Eloping doesn’t mean no guests are allowed.
 Although typically when guest count goes over 25 people, then the focus tends to shift away from the couple.
 If you want to invite a small handful of guests, maybe your closest friends, those who mean the most to both of you, then by all means, invite them!
 A reminder: no one is entitled to attend your wedding.
 Being part of a friend group doesn’t mean that friends are automatically invited – assess how much they’ve impacted your lives and who you want to be there to support you through your elopement.
 Positive vibes only!

-While this is entirely up to you, sometimes there’s a few factors other than which people you feel most comfortable to celebrate with you!
+While this is entirely up to you, sometimes there are a few factors other than which people you feel most comfortable to celebrate with you!
 National Parks have permits for limited people depending on location.
 The National Forest does not allow groups greater than 12 people.
 And otherwise, let your intention of your elopement guide this decision.

 It’s super hard to whittle down a guest list from everyone at a big wedding to an intimate elopement.
 I personally recommend a guest count of 10 people to keep it special to you.
 Allocate time to spend with your guests and time to spend with your partner to minimize the overwhelm.
 Consider splitting the day in half or even over 2 days so that your attention is undivided and you can enjoy your elopement in the moment.